Keurig: Additional products and developments

 The company introduced the Keurig Vue brewer, paired with new Vue pods, in February 2012, seven months before the key patent on the K-Cup expired in September 2012.
 The Vue system was announced as having customizable features so consumers had control over the strength, size, and temperature of their beverages, and the Vue pod is made of recyclable #5 plastic.
 The Vue brewer was discontinued in 2014, although Keurig still sells the Vue pods.

 In November 2012, GMCR released its espresso, cappuccino, and latte brewer, the Rivo, co-developed with the Italian coffee company Lavazza; it was discontinued in December 2016.
-In the fall of 2013, the company released a full-pot brewer, the Keurig Bolt, for use mainly in offices; it was discontinued in December 2016.
+In the fall of 2013, the company released a full-pot brewer, the Keurig Bolt, mainly used in offices; it was discontinued in December 2016.

 In November 2013, Keurig opened a retail store inside the Burlington Mall in Burlington, Massachusetts.
-The store features the full line of Keurig machines and accessories, and nearly 200 varieties of K-Cups for creating individualized 3-, 6-, or 12-pod boxes.
+The store features the full line of Keurig machines and accessories and nearly 200 varieties of K-Cups for creating individualized 3-, 6-, or 12-pod boxes.

 In February 2014, The Coca-Cola Company purchased a 10% stake in Green Mountain Coffee Roasters, valued at $1.25 billion, with an option to increase their stake to 16%, which was exercised in May 2014.
 The partnership was part of Coca-Cola's support of a cold beverage system developed by Keurig to allow customers to make Coca-Cola and other brand beverages at home.
 In January 2015, the company made a similar deal with Dr Pepper Snapple Group, but without a stockholder stake.
-The cold beverage system, Keurig Kold, launched in September 2015.
+The cold beverage system Keurig Kold, launched in September 2015.